JKKross/gasoline_metronome/README.md

 I started developing it mainly for learning purposes.
 Also, I failed to find any desktop metronome that has the features I would like & actually works.

-Gasoline Metronome is (at least for now, subject to change) licensed under the MIT License.
-The same is true for dumb\_lib.
-RayLib, RayGui & RayAudio are licensed under zLib license.

 ## Building

 I'm currently developing on Windows, so that's the only build script for the moment.